 Sesame Street for Military Families offers resources to help children and their families understand the big adjustments all family members will make to assist their injured family member and find a new balance.
 Videos, games and other program content encourage family togetherness and assist with ways to face what lies ahead.

 Parenting for Veterans has tips and strategies to help parents with physical or mental injuries and their families adjust to a new normal.

 Honoring Our Babies and Toddlers: Supporting Young Children Affected by a Military Parent’s Injury Guide, a free, orderable resource from Military OneSource, explores the issues of stress, trauma, grief and loss as it relates to reunion with an injured parent.

-Time to Connect with Family Around Injuries, Illness and Recovery, a webinar offered through FOCUS, looks at the impact of a service member’s injury or illness on their family.
+Time to Connect With Family Around Injuries, Illness and Recovery, a webinar offered through FOCUS, looks at the impact of a service member’s injury or illness on the family.
 The webinar offers strategies for talking with children about their parent’s injury and describes the TeleFOCUS program, which offers resilience training by video for military families.